 Timing is crucial

 Given the short notice and limitations periods for workers’ compensation claims under Louisiana law, you’ll want to contact our Opelousas personal injury law firm right away after any work-related injury.
-With our 75 years of successful Louisiana workers’ compensation work, we’re perfectly placed to advise you on what you need to do, how you need to do it, and when you need to do it by.
+With our Louisiana workers’ compensation work, we’re perfectly placed to advise you on what you need to do, how you need to do it, and when you need to do it by.